 Step 1: Take inventory and set your intentions

 With the start of a new season also comes a new mindset, so ask yourself: How am I really doing?
 Are there areas of my life that I have been wanting to change or improve?
 Who do I want to be this spring?
 Where can I set new roots in order to bloom into the best version of myself?
 Not only is it important to identify these areas, but be sure to ask yourself why you want to make these changes.
 This “why” will give you a motivation and purpose for making meaningful changes, and propel you toward the goals you set for yourself.
-If you’ve been feeling especially stressed, unfocused or unhappy recently, you can take our stress quiz, focus quiz and happiness quiz to set your baseline and identify areas that could use improvement.
+If you’ve been feeling especially stressed, unfocused or unhappy recently, you can take our quiz to set your baseline and identify areas that could use improvement.

 Step 2: Treat yourself like a plant